 The first earthquake struck Central Italy on August 24, 2016, taking the lives of 297 Italian villagers and dislocating tens of thousands.
 On October 30, a second earthquake devastated Norcia’s ancient village, located in Umbria, including the medieval monastery of the Benedictine Order.
-In response, NIAF in collaboration with Italian American organizations gave $450,000 to the Norcia community, a town with 5,000 residents, through the means of building a new multi-purpose community center.
+In response, NIAF in collaboration with Italian American organizations gave $450,000 to fund the project and provide on-going support to the 5,000 residents of Norcia.

 Show lessEmilia-Romagna Earthquake

 On May 20, 2012, a 6.0 magnitude earthquake struck the communities of Emilia Romagna.
 The Italian American Relief responded by raising $250,000 to rebuild the Cooperativa Sociale Nazareno, located in the Villa Chierici of Santa Croce di Carpi in the province of Modena.
 The Cooperativa Sociale Nazareno serves as both an educational and rehabilitation center for 27 children with grave disabilities.

 Read moreThe Cooperativa Sociale Nazareno looks over nearly 200 children within the area that have physical and/or mental disabilities.
 The earthquake damaged the roof of the Cooperativa Sociale Nazareno’s rural residence, making it dangerous to use the facilities.
 Italian American Relief focused its efforts on restoring the roof so that the children were able to utilize the space once again.